World Mental Health Day

 10 Tasks to Clean Your Digital Spaces

 How full is your email inbox?
-When I teach my course “Clean the Chaos,” I not only want my clients to clean their physical spaces but also their digital spaces, too.
+When I teach my course “Clean the Chaos,” I not only want you to clean your physical spaces but also clean your digital spaces, too.
 Here’s a short segment right out of a recent email to my clients on cleaning out home office spaces.
 These 10 tasks will help you clean the chaos in your digital life and lighten the junk mail and unnecessary files that burden your devices.
-Set aside some time this month and work through these 10 tasks.
+Set aside some time this month and work through these 10 tasks to clean your digital spaces.
 You will be so glad you did!
 Delete junk emails Unsubscribe to email lists Create folders or filters for important emails Create folders on your device for important files with names that work for you (home, personal, health, auto, receipts/orders, pet, manuals, etc.) including a folder for each person in your household Delete unnecessary photos and files Delete apps and subscriptions you do not use Delete trash files periodically Use digital bookkeeping and bill pay to manage bills and minimize paper use Use a financial app to monitor your credit scores, find and manage subscriptions, and cancel recurring charges Back up your files Bonus tip?
-Delete junk mail once a day to keep…
+Delete junk mail…

 New Gray